LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

 isPublished: true
 ---

-# Azure Shared Image Gallery Virtualization
+# Azure Compute Gallery Virtualization

-A virtual machine (VM) can be deployed in Azure and accessed from a launch lab using [Azure Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).
+A virtual machine (VM) can be deployed in Azure and accessed from a launch lab using [Azure Compute Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries) (formerly known as Shared Image Gallery).
 The VM can be replicated to multiple regions, so that it can geolocate the lab user and launch the VM in the Azure region that is physically closest to the lab user.

 ## Overview

-To set a VM using a Shared Image Gallery, there is some configuration to do in Azure before you can configure a VM profile and Lab profile in Skillable Studio.
-You will need to create several components in Azure and they must be completed in the order below, as each one builds upon the previous.
+To set a VM using a Compute Gallery, there is some configuration to do in Azure before you can configure a VM profile and Lab profile in Skillable Studio.
+You will need to create several components in Azure.
+These must be completed in the order below, as each one builds upon the previous.
-1. Shared Image Gallery
+1. Compute Gallery
 1. Image Definition
 1. Image Version
 1. Disk